Achievable logoAchievable logo

 This limit process creates a new function f′(x).
 Plugging in a value of x gives the instantaneous rate of change at that point.

-Both limit definitions can be used, but one may be easier to work with than the other depending on the function.
+Both limit definitions will lead to the same answer for any problem, but one may be easier to work with than the other depending on the function.

 Examples